 Other records relating to Ockenden can be found in the archive collections of Miss Elsie Broughton (8831), Miss Ailsa Moore (9642), Greenfield School, Woking (9797) and Denise Moll (10042).
 Additional records can be found in 9668.

 Refugee files in the Ockenden International archive, series 7155/6/- and 7155/7/- are closed to general public inspection for 100 years due to the sensitive nature of their content.
 If you are seeking information relating to your own experiences with Ockenden, your enquiry will be treated as a Data Protection request.
 The Data Protection Act (2018) and General Data Protection Regulation (GDPR) (EU), 2016/679 are designed to protect personal data about living individuals (Data Subjects).
 It also provides individuals with the right to request if an organisation holds information about them and, if so, to request a copy of the information.

-For permission to consult your own records (if they have survived), you will need to complete a Request for Access to Restricted Documents form (attached PDF) and return it to Surrey History Centre, 130 Goldsworth Road, Woking, GU21 6ND, along with photocopies of two official documents that confirm your identity and current address (such as a driving licence and utility bill).
+For permission to consult your own records (if they have survived), you will need to contact us to obtain and complete a Request for Access to Restricted Documents form and return it to Surrey History Centre, 130 Goldsworth Road, Woking, GU21 6ND, along with photocopies of two official documents that confirm your identity and current address (such as a driving licence and utility bill).
 Where applicable, please also send proof of your change of name (such as a photocopy marriage certificate).